Incidence of postpartum endometritis is affected mainly by the mode of delivery:

 Pelvic abscess may manifest as a palpable mass separate from and adjacent to the uterus.

-Diagnosis within 24 h of delivery is based on clinical findings of pain, tenderness, and temperature >38° C after delivery.
+Diagnosis within 24 hours of delivery is based on clinical findings of pain, tenderness, and temperature > 38° C after delivery.

-After the first 24 h, puerperal endometritis is presumed present if no other cause is apparent in patients with temperature ≥ 38° C on 2 successive days.
-Other causes of fever and lower abdominal symptoms include UTI, wound infection, septic pelvic thrombophlebitis, and perineal infection.
+After the first 24 hours, puerperal endometritis is presumed present if no other cause is apparent in patients with temperature ≥ 38° C on 2 successive days.
+Other causes of fever and lower abdominal symptoms include urinary tract infections (UTIs), wound infection, septic pelvic thrombophlebitis, and perineal infection.
 Uterine tenderness is often difficult to distinguish from incisional tenderness in patients who have had a cesarean delivery.

-Patients with low-grade fever and no abdominal pain are evaluated for other occult causes, such as atelectasis, breast engorgement or infection, UTI, and leg thrombophlebitis.
+Patients with low-grade fever and no abdominal pain are evaluated for other occult causes, such as atelectasis, breast engorgement, breast infection, UTI, and leg thrombophlebitis.
 Fever due to breast engorgement tends to remain ≤ 39° C. If temperature abruptly rises after 2 or 3 days of low-grade fever, the cause is probably an infection rather than breast engorgement.

 Urinalysis and urine culture are usually done.